Cappoquin: History

 Evidence of Mesolithic settlement in the area was discovered during an archaeological dig, at nearby Lefanta, during the 1980s.
 Ancient fortifications in the area include ringforts in the neighbouring Lyre East and Fadduaga townlands, and records of a former medieval castle within Cappoquin Demesne.

 Outside the town is Cappoquin House, which was built in the 1770s on the site of an earlier Fitzgerald castle.
 It overlooks the town, and has formal gardens and landscaped grounds which are open to the public.
 The 18th century Dromana House, and its elaborate gate lodge, are also located near Cappoquin.
 Cappoquin Market House, within the town, was built c.1775 as a three bay market house.
 It is now used as a shop.

 In September 1849, a number of local members of the Young Ireland movement led an unsuccessful attack against the constabulary barracks in Cappoquin.

 Economy

 Within the town's centre, employers include a number of shops and businesses, including a supermarket, pharmacy, post office and credit union.

 Some of the largest individual local employers are located on the Cappoquin industrial estate, located a half mile into adjoining Lefanta.

-Being surrounded by fertile fields on all sides, farming and agriculture plays a role in the town, providing employment on the farms and orchards in the area.
+Being surrounded by fertile fields on all sides, farming and agriculture play a role in the town, providing employment on the farms and orchards in the area.
 Near Cappoquin is West Waterford Vineyards, an Irish wine producer.

 The town has suffered with the decline in the local economy and the loss of both Cappoquin pork and bacon as well as Cappoquin chickens as well as local shops and secondary school.